LinogeFly/RocketLeagueTradingTools/notes.md

 ### Core

-- Add a feature so the scraping interval getting progressively longer with more failing attempts occurring.
-For example, based on Fibonacci sequence.
-This mechanism is also called retries with exponential backoff.
 - Add a possibility to create alerts for painted only items.
 - Add more unit tests for persistance repository mapping.
 - Add a possibility to blacklist traders, so notifications for their trades are not created.